Docs

 ../bin/mkws https://example.com ../

-people can read and learn from your code, like
+other can people can read and learn from your code, and preferably link

 How to preview your website